moodlehq/moodle-docker/README.md

 ## Environment variables

-You can change the configuration of the docker images by setting various environment variables before calling `bin/moodle-docker-compose up`.
+You can change the configuration of the docker images by setting various environment variables **before** calling `bin/moodle-docker-compose up`.
+When you change them, use `bin/moodle-docker-compose down && bin/moodle-docker-compose up -d` to recreate your environment.

 | Environment Variable                      | Mandatory | Allowed values                        | Default value | Notes                                                                        |
 |-------------------------------------------|-----------|---------------------------------------|---------------|------------------------------------------------------------------------------|